 Most chemicals used during etching are corrosive and can cause burns; it’s important to keep the appropriate neutralizers handy.
 Chemical storage and disposal is important to consider when working with etching mordants.
-This information can be found on the MSDS for each chemical and, if you have any questions, please contact your local hazardous waste personnel before putting any chemicals down the sink!
+This information can be found on the SDS for each chemical and, if you have any questions, please contact your local hazardous waste personnel before putting any chemicals down the sink!

 Electro-Etching: What You Need to Know